 As strange as it might sound, it’s often easier to break the ice with a Detractor than it is to get in touch with a Passive.

-The reason for this is simple – Detractors are as a rule more vocal about their interaction with your brand, so they will definitely reach out with complaints more often that a Passive who is regarded as a somewhat satisfied customer.
+The reason for this is simple – Detractors are, as a rule, more vocal about their interaction with your brand, so they will definitely reach out with complaints more often than a Passive who is regarded as a somewhat satisfied customer.

 This means that the best way to reach out to Passives is with a direct and transparent message leaving no space for neutrality.
 Ask about what you can do to improve their experience, what they’d like to see in your product or service, what their unique requirements are and how you can better serve them.